bateskevin/PSAtlas/docs/Students.md

 ### Editor --> VSCode
 Next to the console getting your interface, VSCode will start up and load your first task.

-optionally you can start PWSHSchool with Powershell ISE if you like.
+optionally you can start PSAtlas with Powershell ISE if you like.
 Just add the "StartWithISE" parameter to your call.

 ```
-Start-PWSHSchoolLesson -Lesson Variable_Datatypes -StartWithISE
+Start-PSAtlasGuide -on Variable_Datatypes -StartWithISE
 ```

 As an example.
-The first task from the Variable_Types Lesson will look like this in VSCode:
+The first task from the Variable_Types Guide will look like this in VSCode:

 ![ISETask](../Img/CodeTask.PNG)